 Let's take a closer look at five benefits of adding olives and olive oil to your diet:

 Olives and olive oil contain an abundance of phenolic antioxidants as well as the anti-cancer compounds squalene and terpenoid.
-They also contain high levels of the monounsaturated fatty acid and oleic acid which reduce chronic, excessive inflammation.
-These two compounds also work to neutralize the damaging effects of free radicals on the body’s cells.
+They also contain high levels of the monounsaturated fatty acid, oleic acid, which reduces excessive inflammation.

-Olive oil contains biophenols, which suppress the synthesis of LDL (or “bad cholesterol) which has been shown to play a role in the development of cardiovascular disease.
+Olive oil contains biophenols, which suppress the oxidization of LDL (or “bad cholesterol") which has been shown to play a role in the development of cardiovascular disease.
 High levels of LDL in the blood amplify oxidative stress which hardens the arterial walls (called atherosclerosis).
 The biophenols in olives reduce blood pressure, therefore reducing the development of arterial plaque as well.

 Olives contain a substantial amount of iron, a key factor in the formation of hemoglobin, the protein that carries oxygen throughout the body via the bloodstream.
 Iron also helps to build the enzymes responsible for regulating immune function and cognitive development.

 In order to properly reap these health benefits, you need to make sure the olive oil you’re buying is real.
 Often times olive oil can be mixed with lower grade oils like soy or canola oil and sold for the same price.
 To ensure the oil you buy is the highest quality, and most healthful, follow these tips:

 If possible, try to find one that has paperwork to track the oil production from field to table.